 Housing policy and the gay community

-The Department of Housing and Urban Development is taking steps to ensure gays and lesbians don't face discrimination when applying for federal housing assistance.
+The Department of Housing and Urban Development is taking steps to ensure gay men and lesbians do not face discrimination when applying for federal housing assistance.

 The new rules, if adopted, also would prohibit owners and operators of HUD-funded housing from asking applicants or household occupants about sexual orientation or gender identity.

 The proposals must undergo a 60-day public comment period before formal implementation.

 HUD is conducting a national study on the potential impact of housing discrimination against gays and lesbians, but in its formal notice of the proposed rules it cited a 2007 study of housing discrimination in Michigan that found disparate treatment of gays in 32 out of 120 fair housing tests conducted.

 "This is a fundamental issue of fairness," HUD Secretary Shaun Donovan said Thursday.

 Rea Carey, executive director of the National Gay and Lesbian Task Force, called the proposed changes critically important to lesbian, gay, bisexual and transgender individuals who often face discrimination.